GoogleChrome/developer.chrome.com/site/en/blog/inside-the-container-query-polyfill/index.md

 ---
 title: "Inside the container query polyfill"
-description: "Learn how the container query polyfill transpiles your CSS for older browsers"
+description: "Learn how the container query polyfill brings container query support to older browsers."
 layout: 'layouts/blog-post.njk'
-date: 2022-09-22
+date: 2022-10-01
+hero: 'image/0Nc53fqpS4cgxOG9PCAyLwS0QwB3/75EKsp0A2SyU8bOWttSd.jpg'
+alt: "An assortment of neatly arranged drafting tools.
+In the center is a blank sheet of graphing paper."
 tags:
   - css
 authors: